lswifty2017/beach-ballerinas/content/information/terms-and-conditions.md

   * If you are unable to pay fees within the allocated time frame please contact us to make arrangements.

-  * Fees can be paid via Direct Deposit, Cash or through Studio bookings
+  * Fees can be paid via Direct Deposit, Cash or through Class Manager

   * Account Details: Name: Tamar Arzoumalian BSB: 112-879  ACC# 416097213

   ## Other Conditions